By R Carter

 - DEA intercepts more than 14 million Fentanyl doses at southern boarder with Mexico, March or April 2019

-And Americans are supposed to believe that all of this is for the greater good of stopping an addiction problem PRIMARILY caused by the illegal importation of Heroin, Fentanyl, Cocaine and other drugs.
+Americans are supposed to believe that all of this is for the greater good of stopping an addiction problem which was initially connected to prescribing, up until 2009, when it became a illegal Heroin, Fentanyl, Meth and Cocaine problem.

 If drug interdiction can be compared to a giant game of whack-a-mole, federal law enforcement officials delivered one mighty wallop this week when they raided a container ship at Philadelphia’s port and discovered a staggering amount of cocaine.